ruobinLiu/Laboratory-Protocols/_episodes/01-Crude-DNA-Isolation-from-Seeds.md

 ---

-### This protocol provides a quick means to extract PCR-only quality DNA from a large number of samples.

 ## SAFETY INFORMATION
 Before you start, look up the MSDS sheets for all the chemicals used in this protocol.
 Ensure you follow any recommendations/rules regarding wearing personal protective equipment, emergency procedures, and clean-up/disposal procedures.
 If you have any questions contact your supervisor or lab manager.